 - Stay away from ice that looks honeycombed, common during thaws or in the spring

 - Be careful when driving snowmobiles or vehicles over frozen lakes or rivers

-- Snowmobiles need at least 20 centimeters (8 inches) of clear blue ice
+- Snowmobiles need at least 20 centimetres (8 inches) of clear blue ice

-- Light vehicles need 30 centimeters (12 inches) or more
+- Light vehicles need 30 centimetres (12 inches) or more

 - Double the thickness if the ice is white or opaque